aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.

+If you expand the tree view of the profile you can configure network and proxy options and mapping configuration options.

+- **Network and proxy options**: Here you can configure advanced network options and proxy settings.
+	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
+	- **Use Preemptive Authentication** Send Authentication header with each request to avoid 401 responses and resending the request, disable only if the server has problems with preemptive authentication.
+	- **Force basic authentication** Set basic authentication headers to avoid problems with negotiation or digest authentication with servers like OS X. This is only recommended if you use a secure HTTPS connection, otherwise passwords are sent in cleartext.
+	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication.
+	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.

 - **Mapping Configuration**: Here you can configure what properties should be synced.
 	- For appointments you can choose if you want to map reminders (just upcoming, all or none) and the description body.
 	- *Create events on server in UTC:* Use UTC instead of Outlook Appointment Timezone for creating events on CalDAV server.
 Needed for GMX for example.
 Not recommended for general use, because recurrence exceptions over DST changes can't be mapped and Appointments with different start and end timezones can't be represented.
 	- In *Privacy settings* you can configure if you want to map Outlook private appointments to CLASS:CONFIDENTIAL and vice versa.
 This could be useful for Owncloud for example, if you share your calendar with others and they should see start/end dates of your private appointments.
 	- In *Scheduling settings* you can configure if you want to map attendees and organizer and if notifications should be sent by the server.
 	- Use *Don't send appointment notifications for SOGo servers and SCHEDULE-AGENT=CLIENT for other servers if you want to send invitations from Outlook and avoid that the server sends invitations too, but be aware that not all servers (e.g. Google) support the SCHEDULE-AGENT=CLIENT setting.
 	- You can also define a filter category so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via the defined category (see Category Filter and Color below).
 	- For contacts you can configure if birthdays should be mapped or not.
 If birthdays are mapped, Outlook also creates an recurring appointment for every contact with a defined birthday.
 	- You can also configure if contact photos should be mapped or not.
 Contact photo mapping from Outlook to the server doesn't work in Outlook 2007.
 	- Fix imported phone number format adds round brackets to the area code of phone numbers, so that Outlook can show correct phone number details with country and area code, e.g. +1 23 45678 is mapped to +1 (23) 45678.
 	- For tasks (not for Google task profiles) you can configure if you want to map reminders (just upcoming, all or none), the priority of the task, the description body and if recurring tasks should be synchronized.

 ### Scheduling settings and resources ###

 If your server supports resources (for SOGo see [http://wiki.sogo.nu/ResourceConfiguration](http://wiki.sogo.nu/ResourceConfiguration))